usbarmory/interlock/README.md

 The HSM support allows symmetric ciphering using device specific secret keys, allowing to uniquely tie derived keys to the specific hardware unit being used.
-An HSM specific AES-OFB based symmetric cipher is exposed, with keys derived from the user password as well as device specific secret.
+An HSM specific AES-CTR based symmetric cipher is exposed, with keys derived from the user password as well as device specific secret.

 Additionally the LUKS password, for accessing encrypted volumes, can filtered